Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Introduction

-It is well-known that the prototypical two-site Kitaev chain, realized through spin-polarized semiconductor QDs coupled via an \textit{s}-wave superconducting bridge~\cite{Kouwenhoven2023}, supports isolated PMM states at well-separated QDs under the following conditions: \begin{itemize} \item Grounded QD configurations; \item Balanced quantum processes of electron cotunneling (ECT) and crossed Andreev reflection (CAR). \end{itemize} Particularly at this \textit{sweet spot} parameter regime~\cite{Flensberg_2012(Poor)}, PMMs emerge as spatially distributed zero-energy modes with non-local correlations across QDs.
-However, their non-topological nature manifests through: \begin{itemize} \item Sensitivity to local electrostatic perturbations; \item Hybridization-induced delocalization under gate potential variations; \item Absence of bulk-boundary correspondence. \end{itemize} Counterintuitively, despite the lack of true topological protection in PMM systems, PMMs paradoxically enable enhanced quantum control capabilities such as: \begin{itemize} \item Direct state manipulation \cite{MinimalModel5} without topological protection breaking protocols~\cite{BreakingTopo3,BreakingTopo1,BreakingTopo2}; \item Native initialization and readout of qubit states~\cite{Poor3,MinimalModel5}; \item Tetron-like qubit \cite{RoadmapTetron2025} encoding using four PMM modes~\cite{PMMTetron}; \item Demonstration of non-Abelian statistics through braiding and fusion operations~\cite{Poor3,Poor14,Poor15,Poor16,Poor17,Poor19}. \end{itemize} Remarkably, the qubit information is encoded in the fermionic parity states (even/odd occupation) of Dirac fermions formed by PMM pairs~\cite{Flensberg_2012(Poor),FermionParity}, and the operational fidelity is ruled by the Majorana quality factor (also called Majorana Polarization), which is a quantitative metric characterizing the degree of wavefunction non-locality across the QDs~\cite{Poor4,Poor13,MinimalModel7,Poor3}.
-Noteworthy, such an approach on the Majorana non-locality feature resembles the situation of QDs coupled to superconducting wires \cite{Nonlocality_Majorana}.
+{It is well-known that the prototypical two- and three-site Kitaev chain, realized through spin-polarized semiconductor QDs coupled via an \textit{s}-wave superconducting bridge, supports isolated PMM states at well-separated QDs with grounded QD configurations and balanced quantum processes of electron cotunneling (ECT) and crossed Andreev reflection (CAR) \cite{Flensberg_2012(Poor),Kouwenhoven2023,Jelena1,Jelena2,Poor10}.} Particularly at this \textit{sweet spot} parameter regime, PMMs emerge as spatially distributed zero-energy modes with non-local correlations across QDs.
+However, their non-topological nature manifests through sensitivity to local electrostatic perturbations, hybridization-induced delocalization under gate potential variations and absence of bulk-boundary correspondence.

+{Counterintuitively, despite the lack of true topological protection in PMM systems, PMMs paradoxically enable enhanced quantum control capabilities such as direct state manipulation without topological protection breaking protocols, native initialization and readout of qubit states, encoding using four PMM modes and demonstration of non-Abelian statistics through braiding and fusion operations~\cite{Poor3,Poor14,Poor15,Poor16,Poor17,Poor19}.}

+{Remarkably, the qubit information is encoded in the fermionic parity states (even/odd occupation) of Dirac fermions formed by PMM pairs~\cite{Flensberg_2012(Poor),FermionParity,PMMTetron}, and the operational fidelity is ruled by the Majorana quality factor (also called Majorana Polarization), which is a quantitative metric characterizing the degree of wavefunction non-locality across the QDs~\cite{Poor4,Poor13,MinimalModel7,Poor3}.} Noteworthy, such an approach on the Majorana non-locality feature resembles the situation of QDs coupled to superconducting wires \cite{Nonlocality_Majorana}.

 Given the previously outlined scenario concerning the low stability and inherent lack of topological protection in PMMs for realizing fault-tolerant quantum computation, below we focus on a concise review of the minimal Kitaev chain architecture wherein PMMs manifest as MBSs localized on distinct and spatially separated QDs.
 Furthermore, to delineate the methodology proposed by some of us in Ref. \cite{Sanches_2025} for leveraging this inherent vulnerability for the Spin-Exchange Induced Spillover Effect, we develop a comprehensive theoretical framework based on the Green's function formalism.
 This framework is employed to quantitatively evaluate the phenomenon of Spin-Exchange Spillover on PMMs \cite{Sanches_2025}.